-Everyone's heard about the mother who lifted a car off her child in a moment of superhuman strength.
+Everyone’s heard about the mother who lifted a car off her child in a moment of superhuman strength.
+What does being human mean?
 When recalling this story do you imagine a small one hundred pound woman lifting a heavy Cadillac off of her toddler?
-That's how I remembered it.
+That’s how I remembered it.
 It was a story from my youth and I listened with awe to the nearby adults as they told it.
+What does being human mean exactly?

 Even now, pondering what we consider superhuman conjures this example of one mother’s strength.
 Maybe time exaggerated this news report to mythical, hulk-like proportions, whisper-down-the-lane, the telephone game.
 But, what was real about it?
 I researched this car-lifting phenomenon and found a more detailed account that lessened the myth, but not the gravity of the story.